 Return Relative to Current Share Price

-SAM, PEP, LWAY, CVGW, and EL can be thought of as valuation peers to BF.B, in the sense that they are in the Consumer Defensive sector and have a similar price forecast based on DCF valuation.
+PEP, HRL, KO, MGPI, and PPC can be thought of as valuation peers to BF.B, in the sense that they are in the Consumer Defensive sector and have a similar price forecast based on DCF valuation.